 This symposium features novel methods and new discoveries for understanding all aspects of material fatigue.
 It brings together scientists and engineers from all over the world to present their latest work on current issues in: characterizing and simulating fatigue damage; identifying microstructural weak links; enhancing fatigue strength and resistance; reporting on quantitative relationships among processing, microstructure, environment, and fatigue properties; fatigue in non-metallic materials; and providing methods to perform life predictions.
 This symposium further provides a platform for fostering new ideas about fatigue at multiple scales and in multiple environments, numerically, theoretically, and experimentally.
-The symposium organizers plan to build on the highly successful 2023 and well-attended 2024 symposia by expanding our new topical area of non-metallic fatigue while maintaining support fatigue topics relevant to academic and industry research across metallic materials systems.
-The proposed 2025 TMS symposium will be provisionally organized into seven topical areas, roughly one per session.
-One of the sessions, related to microstructure-based fatigue studies on additive-manufactured materials, will be jointly organized with the AM Fatigue & Fracture symposium to prevent overlapping topics at the TMS2025 meeting.
+The symposium organizers plan to build on the highly successful and well-attended symposia over the last few years by expanding our new topical area of non-metallic fatigue while maintaining support of fatigue topics relevant to academic and industry research across metallic materials systems.
+The proposed 2026 TMS symposium will be provisionally organized into seven topical areas, roughly one per session.
+One of the sessions, related to microstructure-based fatigue studies of additively manufactured materials, will be jointly organized with the Additive Manufacturing Fatigue and Fracture symposium to prevent overlapping topics at the TMS 2026 meeting.
 The proposed sessions will be carried out over three full days.
-Throughout the seven sessions, there will be an estimated 60 oral presentations, with 3-5 of those being invited/keynote presentations on relevant topics.
-Researchers who achieved new findings in fundamental and industrial fatigue topics will be given the opportunity to provide an invited talk.
+Throughout the seven sessions, there will be an estimated 60 oral presentations, with 3-5 of those being invited/ keynote presentations on relevant topics.
+Researchers who achieved new findings in fundamental and industrial fatigue topics will be given the opportunity to deliver an invited talk.
 Additionally, a poster session will be held to supplement the oral presentations and to encourage student involvement.
-Previous FIM symposia have declined to publish extended articles, although we will continue to gauge interest at the meeting.